Contact

 Cognitive Behavioral Therapy (CBT)

-CBT focuses on identifying and changing negative thought patterns and behaviors associated with substance abuse.
-It helps individuals develop coping strategies to manage cravings, prevent relapses, and improve emotional regulation.
+CBT focuses on identifying and changing negative thought patterns and behaviors associated with an individual's habits.
+It helps develop strategies to manage, and improve well-being.

 Motivational Interviewing (MI)